 Gullah Geechee Museums and Historical Sites near Myrtle Beach, SC

 If you’re visiting the Myrtle Beach area, I highly suggest you take an excursion to Georgetown, South Carolina to pay a visit to Ms. Zenobia for a tour of the plantation and a very valuable history lesson about the Gullah Geechee people and culture.

-There’s also a Gullah Museum nearby you can visit for tours, presentations and demonstrations of traditional Gullah and Lowcountry craft, as well as to pick up some traditional Gullah crafts.
+There’s also a Gullah Museum nearby you can visit for tours, presentations and demonstrations of traditional Gullah and Lowcountry craft.
+You can also to pick up some traditional Gullah crafts.
 It’s not much a modern experience, but a great resource of information and facts about the Gullah Geechee culture.

 While not specific to Gullah history and culture, I’ve been told of another African American historical site called the Myrtle Beach Colored School.
-This school was created during segregation and was the only school in the area for African American students in Myrtle Beach for many years.
+This school was created during segregation and was the only school in the area for black students in Myrtle Beach.
+This remained the case for many years.
 It was established in 1932 and operated for close to 20 years before made obsolete by the Carver Training School.
 The efforts to preserve the school continued for years and artifacts from the school were preserved.
-Today, it serves as a history museum of African American history and reference library that honors the history and offers essential educational services to the Myrtle Beach community.
+Today, it serves as a history museum of African American history and reference library that honors the history.
+Additionally, it offers essential educational services to the Myrtle Beach community.

 Brookgreen Gardens, which is a former rice plantation and now the largest and most comprehensive collection of American figurative sculpture in the nation, is introducing a brand new initiative to further expand and preserve the Gullah Geechee culture.
-VP of Creative Education and Gullah descendant Ron Daise presents an entertaining and informative program about the culture, food, language, and history of the Gullah Geechee people each week at Brookgreen Gardens.
+VP of Creative Education and Gullah descendant Ron Daise presents an entertaining and informative program each week at Brookgreen Gardens.
+Here you can learn even more about the culture, food, language, and history of the Gullah Geechee people